luis-knd/bcncGroup-test-inditex/README.md

-# BCNC Group - Backend Developer Exam  :detective:
+# Inditex - Backend Developer Exam  :detective:

-This project is part of an interview process for a backend developer position at BCNC Group.
+This project is part of an interview process for a backend developer position at Inditex.
 The application is a Spring Boot service that provides an endpoint for querying product prices based on brand, product, and application date.